stevearc/aerial.nvim/README.md

 filtering.

 ## Default Keybindings
 The default keybindings in the aerial window.
-You can remove these by setting `g:aerial_default_bindings = 0`, and add your own in `.vim/ftplugin/aerial.vim`
+You can add your own in `ftplugin/aerial.vim`, and remove these by setting `g:aerial_default_bindings = 0`.

 Key     | Command
 ---     | -------